theQRL/qips/qip-workflow.md

 # 4. Getting help

-If you're lost at anypoint during this process, feel free to reach out to the community on [Reddit](https://reddit.com/r/QRL), [Discord](https://www.theqrl.org/discord) or email QRL support at [support@theqrl.org](mailto:support@theqrl.org).
+If you're lost at any point during this process, feel free to reach out to the community on [Reddit](https://reddit.com/r/QRL), [Discord](https://www.theqrl.org/discord) or email QRL support at [support@theqrl.org](mailto:support@theqrl.org).